ledestin/frugal_timeout/README.md

 [![Coverage Status] (https://coveralls.io/repos/ledestin/frugal_timeout/badge.png)] (https://coveralls.io/r/ledestin/frugal_timeout)
 [![Code Climate](https://codeclimate.com/github/ledestin/frugal_timeout.png)](https://codeclimate.com/github/ledestin/frugal_timeout)

-Ruby Timeout.timeout replacement using only 2 threads
+Ruby Timeout.timeout replacement using only 1 thread

 ## Why

 As you may know, the stock Timeout.timeout uses thread per timeout call.
 If you use it a lot, you will soon be out of threads.
-This gem is to provide an alternative that uses only 2 threads.
+This gem is to provide an alternative that uses only 1 thread.

 ## Example